mmmmmm44/my-duckietown/README.md

 # my-duckietown
-The duckietown project file for ENGG3414.
-With only pytorch ddpg part.
+The duckietown project file for ENGG3414, only pytorch ddpg part.

 Fixed the use of deprecated libary in utils/wrappers.py

 ## Usage